Business Schools in Indiana

 We have data on 18 accredited schools for graduate business study in Indiana.
-MBA tuition in Indiana tends to be on the budget-friendly end of the scale, with overall average tuition of around $30,000, and 14 of the 18 programs below $37,000.
+MBA tuition in Indiana tends to be on the budget-friendly end of the scale, with an overall average tuition of around $30,000, and 14 of the 18 programs below $37,000.
 The least expensive option is Indiana University Kokomo, at just a hair below $10,000, while the priciest, by a wide margin, is the University of Notre Dame, tipping the scales at around $97,000.

 We have average admission GMAT scores for 14 of our schools.
 Twelve of these fall in a tight band of 510 through 626.
 The outlier on the low end is 402 at the Indiana University Kokomo; the one on the high end is Notre Dame at 658.
 We have data on the percentage of full-time faculty with doctorate degrees for 13 schools, which range from 66% at Indiana University Bloomington to 92% at both Purdue University and Indiana University Kokomo.

 There are several options for online MBA programs in Indiana for those who want to further their educations while continuing their careers.
 One of the best is offered by the Miller College of Business at Ball State University, which is nearly identical to its in-person MBA program.
 Indiana University South Bend similarly offers online and class-based MBAs with the same teachers and curriculum.
 Indiana University Bloomington’s Kelley School of Business also offers a well-regarded online program, as do several other schools.
 As mentioned above, most online programs offer the same basic curriculum and courses as their offline equivalents.